FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - What makes me most anxious?
 How?
 - What went worse than expected?
 - What held me back from doing what I want?
-- What are the three worst things that happend?
+- What are the three worst things that happened?

 Answer these three questions questions for each answer of the last question: